 This is a deciduous shrub or small tree with beautiful purple-pink smokey plumes and purple leaves.
 It is a medium growth rate plant, growing 1-2 feet per year with a mature size of about 10’ tall and wide.

 Ninebark is a great ornamental shrub that is a favorite among gardeners in cold areas because of its hardiness and four-season appeal.
 Plant the ninebark in sunny spots that get a little bit of shade.
 Its flowers are attractive to butterflies and other pollinators.

-Give us a visit and let our experts help you pick out the right trees & shrubs to help keep your home and yard cool all summer long.
+Give us a visit and let our team help you pick out the right trees & shrubs to keep your home and yard cool all summer long.